 I am also not saying this to brag.
 I didn't discover all this on my own - I know what I know because I had some great teachers and I worked hard to learn what they were teaching because I knew it would help me be more successful.

 I’ve also spent more than 20 years now helping other techs online, so I know where your pain points are, and I've figured out what you need to know and how to communicate it most effectively to you.

-But if you are one of those techs who values your success over your ego, and you want to understand how circuits really work and how to troubleshoot, we teach you the real thing just as it is taught to real technicians at any legit institution around the world.
+If you are a tech who values success, and you want to understand how circuits really work and how to troubleshoot, we teach you the real thing.